RedPenguin101/RedPenguin101.github.io/markdown/posts/2022_03_21_kerneldev.md

 </div>
 <div class="sidenotes">
+<sup>1</sup> Basic Input Output System

 <sup>2</sup> A sector is a block of storage.
 For example, a hard disk is made up of 512 byte sectors.
 The BIOS will look in the byte addresses 511 and 512 of the sector.
 </div>
 </div>

 ## Getting setup for Kernel development

 <div class="tufte-section">
 <div class="main-text">
 All development will be done on Ubuntu Linux.

-First, make sure your repositories are up to date with

-Next, install nasm<sup>1</sup>

-We will use the QEmu emulator to run our bootloader and kernel.
+First, make sure your repositories are up to date with.
+Then, install nasm<sup>1</sup>.
+Finally, we will use the QEmu emulator to run our bootloader and kernel.
 Test that it runs using the below commands.
 A new window will pop up, but since there are no disks attached it won't be able to boot.

 ```
 sudo apt update